Dulwich College: Day Houses

 All boys are members of one of eight day houses or Athletic Houses as they were originally known.
 The Houses were the brainchild of W.D. ('Scottie') Gibbon, an assistant master and rugby coach.
 The idea was decided upon in 1919 and in the school magazine, The Alleynian, of March 1920 the process was described.
 The division would be into six houses to be named after distinguished Englishmen of the Elizabethan period (see table below).
 The name of Shakespeare was omitted as being considered pre-eminent.
 Upon their original creation Boarders and Day Boys were divided thus: Grenville included Blew House, Marlowe included The Orchard, Spenser included Elm Lawn, Sidney included Ivyholme and two entirely Day-boy houses were created: Drake and Raleigh.
 In 1982 two more Houses (Jonson and Howard) were added due to an increased College roll.

 The athletic houses were created to improve the standard of games at the college, which had deteriorated during the First World War.
 Before the creation of these houses, the most keenly anticipated matches were the Boarders vs Day-Boys or the Prefects vs The Rest of the School.
 The Athletic Houses produced, and still produce, Big Sides and Little Sides for competition.
-Big Sides are Houses teams that include players who also represent the school and Little are House sides that do not include school sporting representatives.
+Big Sides are teams that include players who also represent the school and Little Sides are teams that do not include school sporting representatives.

 A boy's house is decided randomly or through family connection where possible.
 The houses continue to compete in sporting and cultural competitions (such as music, drama, chess and debating).
 The Cock House Shield or Cup are presented to the leading House at the end of the school year taking into account all competitions.